Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Finishing the proof

+\begin{rem} Note that Sévennec's upper bound of $2g+3$ for $m_1(X_g)$ also suffices to show that $k_g \leq 1$ for $g\in\{ 10,17\}$, but cannot rule out the possibility that $m_1(X_{37})=48$.
+Excluding that possibility can be done with a slight modification of Proposition \ref{prp_linineq}, which implies that in fact $m_1(X_{37})=24$. \end{rem}

-\begin{rem} For $G_{17}$, our computer program is able to exclude the irreducible representation corresponding to $\chi_{11}$ in Table \ref{table:17}, so it is the irreducible representation corresponding to $\chi_{10}$ that appears in the first eigenspace. \end{rem}
+\begin{rem} For $G_{17}$, our computer program is able to exclude the irreducible representation corresponding to $\chi_{11}$ in Table \ref{table:17}, so it is the irreducible representation corresponding to $\chi_{10}$ that appears in the first eigenspace.
+Similarly, only the irrep corresponding to $\chi_{19}$ in Table \ref{table:37} can appear in the first eigenspace for $X_{37}$. \end{rem}